-The Vancouver Heritage Foundation promotes the conservation of heritage buildings through lectures, workshops, grants and tours such as the one my sister and I went on this past weekend.
-We toured a total of nine character homes, ranging in age and size, giving us the chance to feed our burning intrigue and curiosity of what they looked like on the inside and who lived in them.
+The Vancouver Heritage Foundation promotes the conservation of heritage buildings through lectures, workshops, grants and tours such as the one mentioned above.
+On this particular tour, we toured a total of nine character homes, ranging in age and size, giving us the chance to feed our burning intrigue and curiosity of what they looked like on the inside and who lived in them.
 By far my favourite home to walk-through was the Wilmar Estate; a 9,000 square-foot Tudor style mansion built in 1925 that had been vacant for over 10 years.
 Judith Jardine was the last owner after inheriting the house from her family.
 Not much is known about her as she lived alone in the house for over 20 years until her death in 2006.
 The house was in amazing shape for having been vacant for so long.
 Once we stepped inside, I could immediately sense the history of the house, almost like a heartbeat or electricity through the walls (maybe it was a ghost).
 I wish I would’ve taken more photos but I really was just in awe.

 This story however has a happy ending and sheds a different light on foreign investors, as a Chinese billionaire (and avid Downton Abbey fan) recently bought The Rosemary and is currently in the midst of spending millions to restore it to its original state.
 My sister and I just so happened to spot him walking off the property but didn’t know he was the owner at the time.
 Now we’re both kicking ourselves wishing we could’ve asked him first-hand about the house, and who-knows, maybe he would’ve given us a tour (one can only dream).